taboola/cassandra-unit/README.md

 How to use it in your project :
 ----------------
-Right now, you have to build it execution mvn install and to get the jar in the cassandra-unit/target directory CassandraUnit in public maven repository coming soon...
+Right now, you have to build it executing mvn install and to get the jar in the cassandra-unit/target directory CassandraUnit in public maven repository coming soon...